Prince-of-Nothing/DSL_laboratory_works/6_ParserASTBuild/Report-lab-6.md

 ### TokenType and regex-based token recognition
 One of the explicit task requirements is to have a type similar to an enum for token categories and to use regular expressions for token identification.
 This is implemented directly in `TokenType.java`.

+The lab 3 lexer used a plain `TokenType` enum with no regex patterns — token recognition was done via a character-level `switch` statement.
+Lab 6 replaces this with a regex-backed enum so every token type carries its own compiled `Pattern`, and the lexer simply iterates over the enum values calling `matcher.lookingAt()` at the current position.

 Examples:

 ```java